Find a Lender-Approved Local Conveyancer in Great Ayton

 • Collating the documents evidencing the title to the property

-• Negotiating contracts and responding to supplemental queries from the buyer’s lawyer
+• Finalising the wording for contracts and answering supplemental queries from the buyer’s property lawyer

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.